oagbeja/oagbeja/README.md

-- 👋 Hi, I’m @oagbeja
+- 👋 Hi, I’m Agbeja Joshua Olugbenga, a full stack developer passionate in web development, software engineering and profering IT solutions.
-- 👀 I’m interested in React,Php,SQL,NOSQL,Javascript projects
-- 🌱 I’m currently learning graphQL and MongoDB
-- 💞️ I’m looking to collaborate on the above skills and don't mind exploring other options
+- I possess strong foundation in javascript and php programming language and have implemented my skills in educational sector, financial institution, data analytics and providing utilities for companies.
+- Skills:
+-**Programming Lagnuages**Javascript , php
+  **Web Development**: React, HTML/CSS, Nodejs, Express, Nextjs,GraphQL,REST **Database Management:** MYSQL,MongoDB, Firebase

+-
+-
+-

-- 📫 You can reach me via tel: 2347035493355, talktogbenga@gmail.com.
+- 📫 You can reach me via tel: talktogbenga@gmail.com.
 See ya!.

 <!---
 oagbeja/oagbeja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.